SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 - Test set: 396 images

 == Data Augmentation
-To improve generatlization and robustness of our model, we applied the following augmenations durting training:
-- Random horizontal flip (p=0.5)
-- Random vertical flip (p=0.5)
-- Random rotation ($plus.minus$20 degrees)
-- Random brightness adjustment ($plus.minus$0.2)
-- Random contrast adjustment ($plus.minus$0.2)
-- Normalization (ImageNet statistics)
+To improve the generalization and robustness of our model, we applied a series of data augmentations during training.
+These included flipping images randomly horizontally and vertically with a probability of 0.5, rotation within $plus.minus$20 degrees, as well as brightness and contrast adjustments within $plus.minus$0.2.
+All images were additionally normalized using ImageNet statistics.

-The implementation was done using the Albumentations library @src_2018arXiv180906839B in the file `transforms.py`.
-Validation and test sets use only normalization without augmenation.
+The augmentations were implemented using the Albumentations library [@src_2018arXiv180906839B] in the file transforms.py.
+For the validation and test sets, only normalization was applied, with no additional augmentations, to ensure consistent evaluation.

 == Network Architectures